Butler v Moore: Disputed will

-His will left all his property to the trustees of the recently-founded St. Patrick's College, Maynooth.
+His will left all his property to the trustees of the recently founded St. Patrick's College, Maynooth.
 The will was disputed by his sister, Mrs. Catherine O'Brien Butler, on the ground that, having reconverted to Catholicism, he was incapable of making one.
-In order to prove that fact, she administered interrogatories to the highly respected priest Father William Gahan, who had attended Lord Dunboyne, with whom he had maintained a long and friendly correspondence, shortly before his death, to the following effect: What religion did Lord Dunboyne profess, first, from 1783 to 1792? and, second, at the time of his death, and a short time before?
-As to the first question, Fr.
-Gahan answered that Lord Dunboyne professed the Protestant religion.
+In order to prove that fact, she administered interrogatories to the highly respected priest William Gahan, who had attended Lord Dunboyne, with whom he had maintained a long and friendly correspondence, shortly before his death, to the following effect: What religion did Lord Dunboyne profess, first, from 1783 to 1792? and, second, at the time of his death, and a short time before?
+As to the first question, Gahan answered that Lord Dunboyne professed the Protestant religion.
 To the second question he demurred on the ground that his knowledge (if any) arose from a confidential communication made to him in the exercise of his clerical functions, which the principles of his religion forbade him to disclose, nor was he bound by the law of the land to answer.
 The Master of the Rolls held, after argument by counsel, that there was no privilege, and he overruled the demurrer.
-Fr.
 Gahan adhered to his refusal to answer and he was adjudged guilty of contempt of court and was briefly imprisoned.
 This did not end the litigation which went on until 1808, and resulted in a compromise.